ahmedk92/ahmedk92.github.io/_posts/2019-02-05-Non-Repeatable viewDidAppear Logic.md

 So, When we dispatch code async on the main queue from the main thread, it doesn't run immediately; it waits to be polled in the next run loop, leaving enough time for the requirements mentioned above to be fulfilled.
 Remember our blog post? 😂 Now let's continue it.
 This GCD thing worth it's own blog post.

 >If you look at code I wrote (I hope you don't), you'll find me guilty of using this to hack my way through.
-It's not good, I don't recommend.
+It's not good, I don't recommend it.
 We should invest more time to really solve latency problems rather than working around it.

 ## A Better Solution?